 Note that these requirements do not force an instance to respond to requests.
 In some cases, such as Denial of Service attacks, an instance may choose to ignore requests.

-Also note that SOAP HTTP Response requires that SOAP Fault can only be returned with HTTP 500 "Internal Server Error" code.
+Also note that Section 6.2 of [SOAP1.1] "SOAP HTTP Response" requires that SOAP Fault can only be returned with HTTP 500 "Internal Server Error" code.
 This profile doesn't change that requirement.
 When HTTP 4xx error status code is used, the response message should not contain a SOAP Fault.

 HTTP Server Error Status Codes